 3. Cocos Island, Costa Rica

 If you haven’t heard of Cocos Island National Park in Costa Rica, you’ve been severely deprived of this incredible diving destination.
-For instance, located 550 km (350 miles) off the Pacific coast of Costa Rica, this is the only island in the tropical eastern Pacific with a tropical rainforest.
+For instance, located 340 miles (550 km) off the Pacific coast of Costa Rica, this is the only island in the tropical eastern Pacific with a tropical rainforest.
 The island is also the first point of contact with the northern equatorial counter-current, which creates an incredible ecosystem for marine life.
-For these reasons, this area has become very famous with divers, who rate it as one of the best places in the world to view large pelagic species, such as sharks, rays, tuna and dolphins.
+For these reasons, this area has become very famous with divers, who rate it as one of the best places in the world to view large pelagic species, such as sharks, rays, tuna, and dolphins.

 During July, you might also encounter whale sharks and manta rays at this liveaboard-only destination.
 However, be prepared for decreased visibility versus the dry season and cooler temperatures.
 It’s also important that you have experience diving in a current before attempting a trip to this Costa Rican island.

 With all that said, Cocos Island really is one of the best liveaboard destinations in the world, especially if you love diving with sharks.
-Book your trip for July and get ready for the adventure of your scuba diving career.
+Book a liveaboard in July here, and get ready for the adventure of your scuba diving life.

 Editor’s Recommended Liveaboard: Cocos Island Aggressor